- Target muscle: Lateral Deltoid

 - Keep your back straight, your shoulders back, and your elbows slightly bent.
 Most people bend their elbows way too much.

 - Make sure that your upper arms rise directly upward and descent directly downward.

 - Most instructors recommend that you internally rotate your shoulders so that your elbows are higher than your wrists and it looks like you are pouring a jug of water when you raise your arm.
 This better targets your lateral deltoid.
 However, it also increases the risk of shoulder impingement!
 You can reduce the risk of shoulder impingement and still better target your lateral deltoid by externally rotating your shoulders and leaning forward a little, as instructed above and in the video.

 - The dumbbell lateral raise can of course also be performed while standing.
 The difference is that the seated dumbbell lateral raise minimizes your ability to cheat.

-- See also the kettlebell lateral raise.
+- See also the leaning dumbbell lateral raise, the kettlebell lateral raise, and the cable one-arm lateral raise.